Belleville Senators: History

 The start for the following 2020–21 season was delayed due to the ongoing pandemic.
 In December 2020, the Senators agreed to a seven-year lease extension with the city of Belleville through the 2026–27 AHL season.
 In January 2021, the league announced a temporary realignment due to the pandemic border restrictions and the B-Sens were placed in an all-Canada division, but had no set start date due to venue usage and restrictions in the province of Ontario.
 The league eventually announced a start for the teams in Canada for one week after the rest of the league, but without any games initially scheduled in Ontario.
 The Belleville Senators started on the road before announcing their home games would be played in Ottawa at the Canadian Tire Centre for the entire season.

 During the 2022–23 season, Belleville fired Troy Mann as coach on February 2, 2023, while sitting sixth in the AHL's North Division.
 Assistant coach David Bell was named new head coach.

 After the departure of captain Dillon Heatherington in the offseason, on October 8, 2024, Belleville named Garrett Pilon the sixth captain in franchise history.

 In August 2025, the City of Belleville and the Senators agreed to a three-year lease extension through the 2029–30 AHL season, with the option to extend the lease another five years up to 2034–35.

+After going 11–14–3 to start the 2025–26 season, Belleville fired David Bell as head coach on December 17, 2025, while sitting fifth in the North Division.
+The Senators named assistant coach Andrew Campbell as interim head coach.
+The interim tag was lifted on June 22, 2026 when Campbell signed a three-year extension with Belleville.